Small cancellation labellings of some infinite graphs and applications: Small cancellation labellings of some graphs

-We begin with $\Theta_1$ and we find a labeling $\bar l_1\colon \Theta_1 \to W$ satisfying some small cancellation conditions.
-We obtain a hyperbolic group $G_1$ being the quotient of the free group $G_0$ by the normal subgroup generated by images of $\bar l_1$.
-At the inductive step, having a hyperbolic group $G_{n-1}$ generated by $S$, a random (generic) labeling $\bar l_{n}\colon \Theta_n \to W$ satisfies the \emph{very small cancellation conditions} for the small cancellation constant arbitrarily close to $0$ by \cite[Proposition 5.9]{AD}.
+We begin with $\Theta_1$ and we find a labelling $l'_1\colon \Theta_1 \to W$ satisfying some small cancellation conditions.
+We obtain a hyperbolic group $G_1$ being the quotient of the free group $G_0$ by the normal subgroup generated by images of $l'_1$.
+At the inductive step, having a hyperbolic group $G_{n-1}$ generated by $S$, a random (generic) labelling $l'_{n}\colon \Theta_n \to W$ satisfies the \emph{very small cancellation conditions} for the small cancellation constant arbitrarily close to $0$ by \cite[Proposition 5.9]{AD}.
+The labelling $l'$ may be used to construct a labelling with properties as in Lemma~\ref{l:scm}.